 City Center welcomes people of every gender, age, race, ethnicity, class/income level, sexual orientation, political belief, language spoken, and physical ability, and will try to accommodate the requests of the sangha.

 Buddhist Precepts: All members of the WPA Program are expected to practice in relation to the 16 Bodhisattva precepts.
 In particular, students are asked to refrain from initiating new sexual relationships during their first six months of residency and to refrain from all drug and alcohol use at City Center.
 Please obtain a copy of the Zen Center Ethical Principles and discuss any questions or concerns regarding these guidelines with the City Center director prior to submitting an application.

-Practice Period Scholarships: After successfully completing a three-month apprenticeship, a work practice apprentice is eligible to receive a scholarship for one practice period at Tassajara, Green Gulch Farm, or City Center.
-This allows students to continue in residential practice or return to Zen Center at a later date, acknowledging that a variety of life situations may not allow continuous residency.
+Practice Period Credits: After successfully completing a three-month period in the apprenticeship program, a Work Practice Apprentice is eligible to receive a credit for one practice period at Tassajara, Green Gulch Farm, or City Center.
+This allows students to continue in residential practice or return to SF Zen Center at a later date, acknowledging that a variety of life situations may not allow continuous residency.
 To attend a Tassajara practice period, one must have first completed a practice period at either City Center or Green Gulch Farm, including a sesshin.
-Upon completion of each WPA, the work practice apprentice will receive a confirmation letter by the director confirming that a practice period scholarship has been earned.
-Apprentices must apply and be accepted for each practice period.
+Apprentices must apply for and be accepted for each practice period.
 Acceptance to the practice period is subject to space availability, as well as review by the practice period applications committee at the respective practice center.

 Health Insurance: SF Zen Center does not provide health insurance for work practice apprentices.
 City Center apprentices are not considered to be on staff, and thus time as a WPA participant does not count toward the accrual of the staff time necessary to qualify for SF Zen Center health insurance.